Luciano-Olmedo/Calculator-App/README.md

 CALCULATOR-APP

- Una calculadora para operaciones simples 😆
+A calculator for simple operations 😆

 https://calculator-beast.netlify.app/